verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

   ```
 * Create the required number of `PersistentVolume` resources.
   The Verrazzano system requires five persistent volumes for itself.
-  Each deployed Verrazzano Binding requires an additional four persistent volumes.
   The following command creates nine persistent volumes, which is enough for one deployed binding.
   The value for `storageClassName` must match the above `StorageClass` name.
   The values for `name` may be customized.